oroinc/orocommerce/src/Oro/Bundle/CustomThemeBundle/Resources/doc/сollapsible-filters-customization.md

 A collapsible/expandable block of filters was created in the `custom theme` of the product listing pages for **tablet devices**.

-The following logic remains for **desktop** where the filters are always shown, and for **mobile** devices where the filter opens on a full screen popup.
+The old logic remains for **desktop** where filters are always shown, and for **mobile** devices where filters open on a full screen popup.

 All changes are provided in this bundle.